JanCBrammer/biopeaks/README.md

 in **optionspanel** -> **_processing options_** -> _modality_ (ECG for
 electrocardiogram, and RESP for breathing).
 Next, under **optionspanel** -> **_channels_** you need to specify which _biosignal channel_ contains the biosignal corresponding to your modality.
-You can let the _biosignal channel_ be inferred from the modality, or select a specific analog channel (A1 through A6).
-The first option only works if the biosignal has been declared as belonging to a specific modality in the OpenSignals recording software.
-For example an ECG channel must have been specified as "ECG" before the recording was started in OpenSignals.
 Optionally, in addition to the _biosignal channel_, you can select a _marker channel_.
 This is useful if you recorded a channel that marks interesting events such as the onset of an experimental condition, button presses etc..
 You can use the _marker channel_ to display any other channel alongside your _biosignal channel_.
 Once these options are selected,